 If you have a chance to get trained as a referee, go for it.
 One of the mantras you’ll learn is that the laws of soccer aren’t about who did what — they’re about what we do next to keep playing.

-If you don’t think you have a good chance of winning the tournament, then make the pre-tournament practice a lot of fun.
+If you don’t think you have a good chance of winning the tournament, then play your favorite games at the pre-tournament practice.

 It’s easy, and tempting, to overcoach your own kid.
 Most coaches will, for the first few years.
 Here’s an article about it.
 In summary: